WHY THUUN EXISTS

 The review went fine.
 The shoes did not.

 That is what THUUN is.
 Not a better version of what exists.
-A different brief entirely
+A different brief entirely.

 HOW WE BACK IT UP

-Your workday already has a standard.
+The workday already has a standard.
 No one had defined it.
-We did — and built to clear it.
+We did — and engineered beyond it.

 The stretch.
 Acknowledged.